MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 > [!div class="checklist"]
 > * How to add interactions
 > * Enable WebXR immersive mode
-> * Run the app on HoloLens2 emulator
+> * Run the app on Windows Mixed Reality Simulator

 ## Before you begin